Wellpinit Service Unit

 The David C. Wynecoop Memorial Clinic (DCWMC) is dedicated to the memory of David C. Wynecoop, Sr. Mr. Wynecoop was a member of the Spokane Tribe of Indians and he served as Service Unit Director until 1985.
 Mr. Wynecoop had a very significant effect upon the health and welfare of the people of the Kalispel and Spokane Tribes.

 The DCWMC consists of one ambulatory care health center at Wellpinit, Washington.
 The DCWMC primarily serves the ambulatory needs of the Spokane Tribe.
-The DCWMC is staffed with 34 employees including 1 Physician, 3 Family Nurse Practitioners, 2 Registered Nurses, 3 Medical Assistants, 1 Dentist, 2 Dental Assistants, 1 Medical Technologist, 2 Pharmacists, 1 Pharmacy Technician, 1 X-ray Technician, 1 Public Health Nurse and other support staff.
+The DCWMC is staffed with 30 employees including 1 Physician, 2 Family Nurse Practitioners, 1 Registered Nurse, 3 Medical Assistants, 1 Dentist, 2 Dental Assistants, 1 Medical Technologist, 2 Pharmacists, 1 Pharmacy Technician, 1 X-ray Technician, 1 Public Health Nurse and other support staff.
 Services include medical and dental, in house Pharmacy for patients of the DCWMC.
 DCWMC offers a number of specialty clinics.
-Our specialty clinics include Dental Hygiene, Podiatry, and Diabetes and expanding to others in the future.
+Our specialty clinics include Podiatry, Women's Health, Diabetes Care and expanding to others in the future.
 In FY 2016 approximately 24,000 outpatient visits were made to the DCWMC.
-The total active patients served at the DCWMC is near 2,400.
+The total active patients served at the DCWMC is near 2,800.

 The DCWMC was built in 1970 and in 2001 the Indian Health Service and the Spokane Tribe of Indians completed a collaborative construction project of a new ambulatory primary health care addition to the DCWMC.
 The clinic expansion more than doubled the available facility space.